oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

   2. Monitor apps and on-premises infrastructure : Allows user setting up data ingestion using Management Agent.

-  3. Advanced collection methods : Allows user to upload the data from there computer desk.
+  3. Advanced collection methods : Allows user to upload the data from there computer desktop.
 This mechanism will be used if user wants to ingest log files without continuously collecting them using the Service Connector or  Management Agent.

 There are three ways to navigate to the **Add Data** page.